collective/plone.app.imagecropping/README.rst

 Automatic cropping behavior
 ---------------------------

-You can use ``direction='down'`` for autocropped scales as usual.
+You can use ``mode='contain'`` for autocropped scales as usual.
-This package overrides the direction and delivers the cropped scale if it is available.
+This package overrides the ``mode`` and delivers the cropped scale if it is available.

 Load editor as overlay